sudheerj/javascript-interview-questions/README.md

      mainString.includes(subString)
      ```

-     1. **Using indexOf:** In an ES5 or older environments, you can use `String.prototype.indexOf` which returns the index of a substring.
-If the index value is not equal to -1 then it means the substring exist in the main string.
+     1. **Using indexOf:** In an ES5 or older environment, you can use `String.prototype.indexOf` which returns the index of a substring.
+If the index value is not equal to -1 then it means the substring exists in the main string.

      ```javascript
      var mainString = "hello", subString = "hell";